PaulZC/Artemis_Global_Tracker/Software/examples/README.md

 If message forwarding is enabled, you will be charged twice for each message: once to send it, and once to receive it.

-**(Coming soon!)** **Example16** is a full-on Global Tracker which has many settings that can be configured and stored in EEPROM.
+**(Coming soon!)** **Example16** is the full Global Tracker which has many settings that can be configured and stored in EEPROM.
 The GlobalTracker can be configured to transmit: on a GeoFence alert; or when Pressure, Temperature or Humidity limits are exceeded; or if the battery voltage is low.
-All of the settings can be configured via the Arduino Serial Monitor (USB-C) or via a binary format Iridium SBD message.
+All of the settings can be configured via USB-C or remotely via a binary format Iridium SBD message.

 Messages can be sent in text format (human-readable) or binary format (to save messages credits).
 You can configure which message fields are included in the message so you only send the data you need.

 You can trigger user-defined functions e.g. to operate an [external relay](https://www.sparkfun.com/products/15093)

-You can also include readings from additional sensors e.g.: [UV](https://www.sparkfun.com/products/15089), [Distance](https://www.sparkfun.com/products/14722), [Human Presence](https://www.sparkfun.com/products/14349).
+You can also include readings from additional external sensors e.g.: [UV](https://www.sparkfun.com/products/15089), [Distance](https://www.sparkfun.com/products/14722), [Human Presence](https://www.sparkfun.com/products/14349).

-You can have the Iridium 9603N monitor the ring channel continuously for new Mobile Terminated messages but this will increase the current draw considerably (approximately 50mA).
+You can have the Iridium 9603N monitor the ring channel continuously for new Mobile Terminated messages so it can respond to them immediately, but this will increase the current draw considerably (approximately 50mA).
 This is not recommended for battery-powered applications.

 <br/>